30 Easy Ways to Stop Eating So Much Sugar

 Two tablespoons of ketchup have just over 7 grams of sugar, while the same serving of salsa carries just 1.4 grams, according to the USDA.
 Thankfully, burgers and eggs taste just as tasty, regardless of which option you use.
-If saving sugar is your goal, go with the latter one.
+If your goal is to learn how to stop eating sugar, go with the latter one.

 Unless you're training for a marathon, that energy bar stashed away in your bag may not be your best snack option.
 PowerBar's Performance Energy Bar, for example, has 26 grams of the sweet stuff, while the uber-popular Peanut Butter Balance Bar packs 17 grams—more than a third of the recommended intake.
-Check out our exclusive report Every KIND Bar—Ranked! to discover a host of better-for-you portable eats.
+Instead, opt for one of the best low-sugar protein bars.

 Conventional peanut butter spreads rely on sugar and trans-fats to give them playground appeal.
-To save sugar and boost your meal's health-factor, stick with an all-natural variety made from nuts and a bit of salt.
+To cut sugar and boost your meal's health factor, stick with an all-natural variety made from nuts and a bit of salt.

 Is your obsession with Reese's and M&M's some of the biggest sources of sugar in your diet?
-Using the self-checkout kiosks at the grocery store can help you keep these items out of your shopping cart and out of your belly.
+Using the self-checkout kiosks at the grocery store can help you keep these items out of your shopping cart so you can stop eating sugar.
 According to a study by IHL Consulting Group, impulse purchases dipped 32.1 percent for women—and 16.7 percent for men—when they were the ones to scan their items and swipe their credit card.
 Although not all impulse buys are bad for your belly, a whopping 80 percent of candy purchases are unplanned.
 Switching up your routine can help you slash sugar from your diet and may just be your ticket to slim-down success.

 Even healthy-sounding cereals are packed with sugar.
 Kellogg's Cracklin Oat Bran, for example, has 19 grams in a cup!
 That's more than what you'd find in a bag of Pretzel M&M's!
 Next time you hit the supermarket, look for a box with less than 6 grams of sugar per serving that provides a hefty dose of fiber.
-Some of our go-to's include Fiber One Original Bran Cereal (0 g sugar, 28 g fiber) and Shredded Wheat Spoon Size Wheat 'n Bran (0 g sugar, 7 g fiber).
-Add natural sweetness and flavor to your bowl by pouring in some fresh berries or shredded, unsweetened coconut.
-For more healthy breakfast inspiration, check out these 50 Best Breakfast Foods for Weight Loss—Ranked!
+Some of our go-to healthy cereals include Fiber One Original Bran Cereal (0 g sugar, 28 g fiber) and Shredded Wheat Spoon Size Wheat 'n Bran (0 g sugar, 7 g fiber).
+Add natural sweetness and flavor to your bowl by pouring in some fresh berries or shredded, unsweetened coconut for a healthy breakfast!

-No, it's not your imagination, the less you snooze, the more appetizing sugary snacks and meals become, found a UC Berkeley study.
-Lack of sleep has also been shown to increase appetite, so it's all around bad news to slack on the Zzz's.
+No, it's not your imagination; the less you snooze, the more appetizing sugary snacks and meals become, found a UC Berkeley study.
+Lack of sleep has also been shown to increase appetite, so it's all-around bad news to slack on the Zzz's.
 Even turning in 30 minutes earlier can make a difference.
-So put on your jammies and crawl under the covers sooner rather than later.
-And to lose even more weight while you snooze, check out these 30 Things to Do 30 Minutes Before Bed to Lose Weight.
+So put on your jammies and crawl under the covers sooner rather than later to stop eating sugar—it's also one of the things to do 30 minutes before bed to lose weight.

 Is ice cream your dietary downfall?
 It doesn't have to be.
-There are tons of lower sugar options in the freezer section to satisfy your sweet tooth while simultaneously flattening your belly.
-Swap out Haagen Dazs Butter Pecan (1/2 cup, 300 calories, 17 g sugar) or your favorite Blue Bunny Birthday Party Premium (1/2 cup, 140 calories, 16 g sugar) for a Snickers Minis Ice Cream Bar (90 calories, 8 g sugar) or scoop of Artic Zero Cookie Dough Chip (1/2 cup, 75 calories, 8 g sugar).
-For even more ways to shop your way slim, check out these 50 Best Supermarket Shopping Tips Ever.
+There are tons of low-sugar desserts in the freezer section to satisfy your sweet tooth while simultaneously flattening your belly.
+Swap out Haagen Dazs Butter Pecan (1/2 cup, 300 calories, 17 g sugar) or your favorite Blue Bunny Birthday Party Premium (1/2 cup, 140 calories, 16 g sugar) for a Snickers Minis Ice Cream Bar (90 calories, 8 g sugar) or scoop of Arctic Zero Cookie Dough Chip (1/2 cup, 75 calories, 8 g sugar).

 When food manufacturers strip the fat out of salad dressings they replace it with sugar and salt.
 The result?
 A waist expanding salad topper that doesn't have the healthy fats you need to absorb the vital vitamins from the superfoods in your bowl.
 Keep calories and sugar in check by sticking to two tablespoons of an olive-oil based dressing like Bolthouse Farms Classic Balsamic Olive Oil Vinaigrette, and be sure to steer clear of varieties that use honey, sugar, concentrated fruit juice soybean or vegetable oils.
 They aren't doing your body any favors.
 Or better yet, make a low-sugar dressing yourself!

-Skip the pouches of flavored oats—many are just sugar and chemical bombs in a misleading package—and use kitchen staples like fruit, nutmeg, cinnamon, vanilla extract and pumpkin pie spice to add flavor to your bowl.
-Lack culinary creativity?
-Check out these 50 Best Overnight Oats Recipes!
+To stop eating sugar, skip the pouches of flavored oats—many are just sugar and chemical bombs in a misleading package—and use kitchen staples like fruit, nutmeg, cinnamon, vanilla extract, and pumpkin pie spice to add flavor to your bowl.